Rwb3n/SF-Boxfresh-app/docs/implementation/capacity/inventory.md

    - Buffer_Status__c shows the correct status based on utilization
    - Validation prevents total consumption exceeding capacity

+## Related Implementation Guides

+- [Material Stock Capacity Fields](./stock.md) - Implementing the capacity consumption fields for materials
+- [Assignment Junction Relationship](./junction.md) - Creating the junction relationship between inventory and assignments
+- [Capacity Management Flows](./flows.md) - Implementing the flows that ensure capacity constraints are maintained

 ## Considerations

 - The default capacity of 100 units can be adjusted based on your specific business needs
 - Buffer thresholds (30% and 70%) are implemented directly in the formula and may need adjustment
 - The Is_Constraint__c field is manually set and should be updated during regular constraint reviews

+## Documentation Consolidation

+This guide was migrated from the original implementation guide `inventory_fields.md` as part of the [Documentation Consolidation Initiative](../../consolidation/index.md) (April 3-11, 2025).